Invisible Empire // Crescent Moon: Broadcast promotion

+Supporting tour

 In March 2013, Tunstall announced a UK tour in June and July to promote the album.
 Initial promotion was via the Internet, where the album's release was announced for June in Europe and Canada with the USA following in August.
 Most of the earliest promotion was on the radio.
 On 29 April, the first single, "Feel It All", was the first song from the album to be played on UK radio.
 She later promoted the album on The Culture Studio with Janice Forsyth (BBC Radio Scotland) on 13 May, where she performed acoustic versions of the album's opening track "Invisible Empire", "Made of Glass", where she explained the inspiration coming from her father's death, and the first acoustic version of "Feel it All".
 On 15 May, during the Jo Whiley Show, she played "Feel It All" and the Eye to the Telescope song "Other Side of the World".